Secundino Hernández: Paso

 Meaning ‘step’, the exhibition title, Paso, refers to a series of movements through abstraction and figuration.
 At Wharf Road, Hernández is showing abstract paintings that continue his investigation into gesture and form while extending the innovative techniques of accumulation and removal for which he has become widely known.

-In conversation with Martin Coomer, the artist discusses the three bodies of work featured in his new exhibition, Paso, at Victoria Miro and Victoria Miro Mayfair (1 April - 6 May 2017).
+In conversation with Martin Coomer, the artist discusses the three bodies of work featured in his exhibition, Paso, at Victoria Miro and Victoria Miro Mayfair (1 April - 6 May 2017).

 Martin Coomer: Standing in front of your new monochrome ‘washed’ paintings, I’m struck by how they seem to be about erasure as much as addition.